jesnamathews/jesnamathews.github.io/_posts/2020-10-13-Recruitment-best-practices.md

 <li>Create a strong diversity and inclusion initiative.</li></ul>

 ## **Involve your employees in the Hiring Process**
-Utilizing the network and contacts of your existing employees can drastically improve the recruitment process :
+Utilizing the network and contacts of your existing employees can drastically improve the recruitment process and esnure the benefits mentioned here:
 <ul><li>Creates more accountability.</li>
 <li>Connects employees with company success.</li>
 <li>Eases onboarding.</li>
 <li>Makes for a stronger cultural fit.</li></ul>

 ## **Pay better than you Competition**
 Make sure to stay on top of industry trends regarding compensation, and make sure that your organization is at the head of the pack in terms of offerings.
-Different strategies can be used to ensure better pay:
+The following strategies can be used to ensure better pay:
 <ul><li>Take note of the competitive advantage of the employers in the same line of business.</li>
 <li>Analyze how they approach marketing.</li>
 <li>Understand their financial standings and budget.</li>